 Students who self-refer to the program will not be charged a fee.
 Students who have been mandated to the program are not eligible for the self-referral option.

 The BASICS program consists of two one-hour sessions with a UHS staff member.
 During the first session, you will meet individually with a staff member and complete an on-line questionnaire.
 You will also be screened for alcohol abuse, depression, and anxiety.
 At the second session, you will discuss your questionnaire and personalized feedback with the staff member.
 You will receive a personalized feedback report that includes a comparison of your drinking to other Penn State students.
 You will explore ways to reduce future health, social, and legal risks.
 Additional sessions beyond the first two may be required for some students.

-Students who are sanctioned by Penn State’s Judicial Affairs and Residence Life or by a district magistrate are required to pay a $200 fee.
+Students who are required to complete the program, as described above, will also be required to pay a $200 fee.
 You may pay with cash, a check, credit card, or charge it to your student account.
-You will need to pay for BASICS at your first session.
+Students will need to pay for BASICS at the first session.

 BASICS is located in Health Promotion and Wellness, 201 Student Health Center.

 The information you share during the BASICS sessions is confidential; however, we will disclose health information about you when required to do so by federal, state or local law.
 We may use and disclose health information about you when necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.
 Any disclosure, however, would only be to someone able to help prevent that threat.
 Mandated students will be asked to acknowledge a release of information statement that will allow BASICS staff to verify completion with the appropriate Penn State offices.